oshaughnessy/maysl.soccer/_pages/schedules.md

 before Thankgiving and skip a weekend in mid-October for the fall school break, which gives us 9 or 10 weekends for games.

-All of the younger teams play on Saturdays at the lower field behind Yosemite High School.
-Older divisions and travel teams may sometimes have Sunday games instead, and they may play at other locations.

 ## 2022-2023 Season